The Role of Initialization in 3D Gaussian Splatting: Related Work

 \section{Related Work}

-The success of the original 3DGS formulation~\cite{3dgs} has sparked significant interest in expanding and improving the method, targeting key areas such as core rendering and representation improvements~\cite{mip_splatting_2024,multi_scale_3dgs_antialiasing_2024, stop_the_pop, analytic_splatting}, the reconstruction of dynamic scenes~\cite{4d_gs_dynamic_2024, deformable_3d_gaussians_2024}, relighting techniques~\cite{gs_ir_2024, relightable_gaussians_2025, gs3_relighting}, feed-forward networks~\cite{pixelsplat, mvsplat, mlsharp}, geometry consistent 3DGS and mesh reconstruction~\cite{2dgs, pgsr, sugar, gof}, and hybrid neural–Gaussian models~\cite{scaffold_gs, neuralgs,kulhanek2024wildgaussians}. \PAR{Initializing 3DGS.} In this work, we focus on the relation between the initialization of the 3D Gaussian Splatting training process, and the densification stage employed to be able to initialize from sparse Structure-from-Motion (SfM) point clouds.
-3DGS requires known camera intrinsics and extrinsics for the training images.
-These are typically computed via SfM to obtain accurate estimates, which as a side product of the estimation process produces a sparse point cloud that can be used for initialization.
-Hence, intialization from SfM point clouds is the de-facto standard approach, and densification strategies are typically tuned for this type of initialization.
-Still, there is a range of works focusing on improving the initialization, including using dense feature matching between images to obtain a dense point cloud~\cite{edgs}, and training a NeRF model for a short time to obtain a dense estimate of the scene geometry~\cite{foroutan_nerf_init}. \cite{gdgs_mlp_init_and_some_densification} uses an MLP to predict new gaussian positions based on the input SfM data.
-We compare the initialization strategy from~\cite{edgs} to initialization from "ground truth" laser scans and dense point clouds obtained by merging depth maps predicted by monocular depth estimators.
+The success of the original 3DGS formulation~\cite{3dgs} has sparked significant interest in expanding and improving the method, targeting key areas such as core rendering and representation improvements~\cite{mip_splatting_2024,multi_scale_3dgs_antialiasing_2024, stop_the_pop, analytic_splatting}, the reconstruction of dynamic scenes~\cite{4d_gs_dynamic_2024, deformable_3d_gaussians_2024}, relighting techniques~\cite{gs_ir_2024, relightable_gaussians_2025, gs3_relighting}, feed-forward networks~\cite{pixelsplat, mvsplat, mlsharp}, geometry consistent 3DGS and mesh reconstruction~\cite{2dgs, pgsr, sugar, gof}, and hybrid neural–Gaussian models~\cite{scaffold_gs, neuralgs,kulhanek2024wildgaussians}.
+In this work, we focus on the impact of initialization on the 3D Gaussian Splatting training process, and how it interacts with various densification procedures.

+\PAR{Initializing 3DGS.} For training, 3DGS requires known camera intrinsics and extrinsics for the input images.
+These are typically computed via SfM, which, as a side product of the estimation process, produces a sparse point cloud that can be used for initialization.
+Hence, initialization from SfM point clouds is the de-facto standard approach, and densification strategies are typically tuned for this type of initialization.
+Still, there is a range of works focusing on initialization improvements, including using dense feature matching between images to obtain a dense point cloud~\cite{edgs}, and training a NeRF model for a short time to obtain a dense estimate of the scene geometry~\cite{foroutan_nerf_init}. \cite{gdgs_mlp_init_and_some_densification} uses an MLP to predict new Gaussian positions based on the input SfM points.
+Additionally, modern feed-forward geometry prediction networks~\cite{vggt,depthanything3,vggt_omega} are able to produce dense 3D point clouds, which are suitable for 3DGS initialization, and can even be used as a backbone for feed-forward 3DGS~\cite{depthanything3}.
+In this work we evaluate initialization using precise laser scan data, dense point clouds obtained from monocular depth estimates aligned to input SfM points, the recent EDGS method~\cite{edgs}, as well as point clouds and feed-forward 3DGS predictions produced by DA3~\cite{depthanything3}.